-The following parameters are important:
+The following metrics are important:

-- Search trend: Defines whether the keyword has gained or lost importance in the past months.
+- Search trend: defines whether the keyword has gained or lost importance in the past months.

 SEMrush (Free version)

-The gratismembership includes:
+The free membership includes:

-- Limited access to almost all SEO tools (OnPage optimization etc.)
+- Limited access to almost all SEO tools (onpage optimization etc.)

-Use Google Auto-Suggest as a keyword tool
+Use Google Suggest as a keyword tool

-This is the function that suggests additions to your search query:
+The feature suggest additions to your search query:

 - Open an incognito tab in a browser of your choice